 - be contrary to any other constraints or the beneficiary’s obligations under the Grant Agreement.

-For more information, see the Horizon Europe Model Grant Agreement and the Horizon Europe Programme Guide.
+See the Horizon Europe Model Grant Agreement and the Horizon Europe Programme Guide for more information.

 Need some advice?